-Customer credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to customer credit risk management.
-Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc. Certain customer's credit risk will also be managed by taking credit enhancement procedures, such as requesting for prepayment or insurance.
+Credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to credit risk management.
+Credit limits are established for all counter parties based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc. Certain counter parties' credit risk will also be managed by taking credit enhancing procedures, such as requesting for prepayment or insurance.

-As of 31 December 2021 and 2020, accounts receivables from top ten customers represented 38% and 33% of the total accounts receivables of the Group, respectively.
+As of 31 December 2022 and 2021, accounts receivables from top ten customers represented 48% and 38% of the total accounts receivables of the Group, respectively.
 The credit concentration risk of other accounts receivables is insignificant.

 Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
-The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating and with no significant default risk.
-Consequently, there is no significant credit risk for these counterparties.
+The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating.
+Consequently, there is no significant credit risk for these counter parties.